 - A. Member has concurrent part time Employments 1 and 2, which terminate at the same time and starts new Employment 3 without a break.
 In this scenario the contribution rate for Employment 3 would be based on the FTE rate of pensionable pay at the start date of Employment 3. - B. Member has concurrent part time Employments 1 and 2.
 Employment 1 terminates and Employment 3 starts without a break.
-In this scenario the employee has multiple employments at the point Employment 3 starts; therefore, the contribution rate for Employment 2 remains unchanged and the contribution rate for Employment 3 would be based on the FTE rate of pensionable pay at the date of starting that employment. - C. Member starts new Employment 2 whilst already employed in Employment 1.
-In this scenario the employee has multiple employments at the point Employment 2 starts; therefore, the contribution rate for Employment 2 would be based on the FTE rate of pensionable pay at the date of starting employment 2. - D. Member starts new Employment 2 whilst already employed in Employment 1 and then terminates Employment 1 and starts Employment 3.
-In this scenario the employee has multiple employments at the point Employment 2 starts and at the point Employment 3 starts; therefore, the contribution rate for Employment 2 and 3 would be based on the FTE rate of pensionable pay at the date of starting that employment.
+In this scenario the employee has multiple employments at the point Employment 3 starts; therefore, the contribution rate for Employment 2 remains unchanged and the contribution rate for Employment 3 would be based on the FTE rate of pensionable pay at the date of starting this employment, if after 31 March. - C. Member starts new Employment 2 whilst already employed in Employment 1.
+In this scenario the employee has multiple employments at the point Employment 2 starts; therefore, the contribution rate for Employment 2 would be based on the FTE rate of pensionable pay at the date of starting employment 2 if after 31st March. - D. Member starts new Employment 2 whilst already employed in Employment 1 and then terminates Employment 1 and starts Employment 3.
+In this scenario the employee has multiple employments at the point Employment 2 starts and at the point Employment 3 starts; therefore, the contribution rate for Employment 2 and 3 would be based on the FTE rate of pensionable pay at the date of starting this employment if after 31st March.